AVSimulation/SCANeR-Quick-Starts/Pages/HT_Replay_Simulation/HT_Replay_Simulation.md

 Let's jump into the guide!

 ## Step 1.
-Add the `Record` module to your configuration and record a simulation
+Add the `RECORDER` module to your configuration and record a simulation

 1. Open SCANeR studio and select `SIMULATION` mode.